 Automating periodic imports

 Automation enables you to schedule the regular update of a published dataset.
 This feature removes the need to manually import, normalize and publish a new version of the same dataset.

-You can use automation to update a dataset using a connector, such as to MySQL, S3 or Google Cloud Storage.
+You can use automation to update a dataset using a connector, such as to Amazon S3, Google Cloud Storage, MySQL or SFTP.
 You cannot automate the import of a file from your computer, such as a CSV file.

 If you do not have automation enabled and would like to use it, please get in touch with your InfoSum representative.